ghoelzer-aws/jenkins-IaaSCI/README.md

 # jenkins-IaaSCI
-Experimenting with Jenkins and Continuous Integration for Infrastructure (readme updates in progress)
+**Experimenting with Jenkins and Continuous Integration for Infrastructure**

 The example Docker Files are used as part of two Jenkins Build Pipleines, based on RHEL6 and RHEL7 core OS/Infrastructure.
 We have grouped the supporting Docker files in the **rhel6** and **rhel7 branches**.
 In our example, our use case is a complete OS/Platform/Application stack.
 We have created the supporting Docker file/image geneology such that we can automate the testing of any change at any point in the stack via Jenkins, Docker File/Images Builds, and Linux containers for multiple versions of the stack.
 The logical geneology of the Docker Images and Build pipeline are as follows: